-FIN 291 Directed Independent Study (Ceramics)
+FIN-291 Directed Independent Study (Ceramics)

 This course provides the student with an opportunity to investigate in depth one of five areas in ceramics and modeling.
 The areas are clay, glaze, firing, studio administration, and research.
 This course is designed for students who have completed 9.0 credits of ceramics courses.
+Credit for this course cannot be used towards the completion of the Fine Arts Diploma, nor can these credits be transferred to any other University or College.